The following post was written by Suzita Cochran. There are affiliate links in this post.

 When I was in the bewildering process of applying to college, I remember my Dad saying, “Where ever you go in the end will be your #1 college.”
 I don’t know where he got this, but it is one of the most helpful things he’s ever said to me.

-4. When children are young, offer them small, daily choices that you have little stake in.
-“Would you like to wear the red socks or the blue ones?”
+4. When children are young, offer them “Would you like to wear the red socks or the blue ones?”
 We all enjoy having options in our lives, but as Schwartz emphasizes, just not too many.

 5. Declutter children’s rooms regularly.
 A room overflowing with toys and clothes symbolizes too much choice for a child.
 Teach your child how to prioritize her favorite and most-used items by regularly sorting through her things with her.
 If kids are too young to help with decluttering, it will still lower their stress levels if you keep their spaces free of too much stuff.